 While fighting the guardians, Leon learns of the crimson and ebony stones.
-Walter posses the ebony stone which he uses to plunge the surronding forest into darkness creating eternal night.
+Walter posses the ebony stone which he uses to plunge the surrounding forest into darkness creating eternal night.
 However, he does not possess the crimson stone which, if combined with the ebony stone, grants the user immortality.
 Leon also learns of Rinaldo's dark past: Walter kidnapped Rinaldo's daughter and turned her into a vampire.
 She murdered both Rinaldo's wife and son.
 He had no choice but to kill his own undead daughter.
 With his family dead by the hands of Walter, Rinaldo challenged him to a dual but lost and was spared by Walter to provide assistance to any traveler willing to take on the dark lord.

 Once all five guardians were defeated, Leon meets with Walter on the steps before the castle keep.
 Walter is holding Sarah and Leon demands for her to be released which he then complies since she has already been bitten by the vampire.
 Leon is not able to fight Walter because his whip of alchemy doesn't have any effect on him.
 He decides to take Sarah to Rinaldo's cottage.
 Rinaldo cannot save Sarah; the curse of the vampire cannot be lifted unless he is defeated.
 Rinaldo tells Leon that the only way to defeat Walter is by adding his love for Sarah into the whip of alchemy and the only way to accomplish this is by Leon killing Sarah while she's still a vampire.
 Leon refuses to strike down his beloved one but Sarah convinces him that she doesn't want to be a vampire.
 Leon complies with Sarah's request and kills her with the whip thus the vampire killer is born, the whip that's to be handed down from generation to generation of Belmonts for the coming centuries in the fight against evil.
 Leon, with revenge on his mind, heads for the castle keep.

-comes in and sucks all the energy from Walter in order to transfer it to his new master, the owner of the crimson stone, Mathias, Leon's long time friend.
+Upon arrival of the keep, he battles with Walter, who is now surprised that the whip has an effect on him.
+Leon easily takes him down but before he delivers the final blow, Death comes in and sucks all the energy from Walter in order to transfer it to his new master, the owner of the crimson stone, Mathias, Leon's long time friend.
 Mathias possess both the ebony and crimson stones, making him the most powerful vampire in existence.
 Mathias curses God because of the loss of his beloved one due to illness.
 Mathias offers Leon to join his ranks among the darkness but he refuses and instead vows that the Belmont family will always fight against him and his minions of the night.
 Mathias flees and leaves his right hand Death to deal with Leon.
 After the battle is over, Leon escapes the castle.

 Mathias goes into exile and curses God for decades, slowly losing his humanity and becomes the lord of darkness, Dracula.

-The two previous 3-D iterations of Castlevania released on the Nintendo 64 were not fan favorites and this is why Lament of Innocence had a cloud of skepticism surrounding it ever since it was announced for the Playstation 2.
+The two previous 3D iterations of Castlevania released on the Nintendo 64 were not fan favorites and this is why Lament of Innocence had a cloud of skepticism surrounding it ever since it was announced for the Playstation 2.
 However, the game garnered somewhat good reviews from different gaming outlets and it seemed like a promising new start for the franchise in 3-D.